yiliu1998/Rate-DR-WATE/README.md

 8 beta(5,5)  9.422549 0.90116910 0.89831503
 ```

-The printed results contain both mean and median strategies for standard error estimation, based on <a href="https://www.aeaweb.org/articles?id=10.1257/aer.p20171038">Chernozhukov et al. (2017)</a>.
+The printed results contain both mean and median strategies for standard error estimation, based on the practical recommendation in <a href="https://academic.oup.com/ectj/article/21/1/C1/5056401">Chernozhukov et al. (2018)</a>.
 In this example, DML-1 and DML-2 do not make too obvious difference, and both mean and median stratgies for the standard error are also similar.
-The two DML-based estimators also have similar results to the EIF-based estimator on all WATEs.
+However, in some cases, the median strategy should be more robust because there could be extreme variances in a small number of sample-splittings.
+The two DML-based estimators also have similar results to the EIF-based estimator on all WATEs on this data set.

 ## Contact
-The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat@gmail.com, if you have any questions).
+The R code is maintained by Yi Liu (Please feel free to reach out yi.liu.biostat@gmail.com, if you have any questions).

 ## Reference
 Please cite the following paper: